-- a) Removed.
-Bylaw No. 02 19 - b) Accessory non-farm buildings or structures under 9.3m2 (100 ft2) where applied to a principal permitted use within an appropriate zoning district established by this Bylaw. - c) The temporary placement of a trailer during the construction or alteration of a primary structure for a term not to exceed that provided by an active approved building permit issued for the project.
+- a) Accessory farm buildings or structures under 100 m2 (1000 ft2) where applied to a principal agricultural use within an appropriate zoning district established by this Bylaw - b) Accessory non-farm buildings or structures under 9.3m2 (100 ft2) where applied to a principal permitted use within an appropriate zoning district established by this Bylaw. - c) The temporary placement of a trailer during the construction or alteration of a primary structure for a term not to exceed that provided by an active approved building permit issued for the project.